 ROBERT SLOANE BASKER (1993, now deceased): He founded Mattachine Midwest in 1965, began Chicago's first gay and lesbian telephone hotline, and started discussions with police amid arbitrary raids and arrests.
 He also took part in pre-Stonewall national organizing and in Dade County organizing during the Anita Bryant era.
-Born in 1918, he remained a social-change activist in a variety of causes until his death in 2001.
+Born in 1918, he remained an activist for a variety of causes until his death in 2001.